TohaRhymes/llm_in_diagnostics/readme.md

 # Data

-The following are the primary data files generated and used in this project:
+The following are the primary data files generated and used in this project (some of the are zipped, due to size restrictions):

 - `data/0_ncbi.csv` - Unique articles from NCBI-PMC.
 - `data/0_bio_med.csv` - Unique articles from BioRxiv and MedRxiv.